- Japanese (7-12)

 For more information see the Head Teacher Mrs Masami Arkins.

 The staff consist of a group of highly committed and experienced teachers who are determined to provide students with quality teaching and nurture students with the linguistic and cultural skills necessary to operate within the global world.
 Our language HSC results include first in the state in Japanese Extension in 2008 and Japanese Continuers 2011.
 In 2010 a student came second in Japanese Continuers.
-In 2016 a Japanese Continuers student came fifth in the state.
+Japanese Continuers students came fifth in the state in 2016 and fourth in the state in 2018.
+In 2021 a Japanese Beginners student was third in the state.

 The following videos are of past students telling of their experience of language learning: